Research output per year

 Accepting PhD Students

-Joshua Kirshner a senior lecturer (associate professor) in the department of environment and geography at York.
-His research and teaching draw on perspectives from human geography, urban and regional development studies, planning research and social theory to examine questions of resource governance, urban and environmental change, and the geographies of low-carbon transition.
-He has researched these questions in various sectors, working at international levels and with colleagues in several countries across the world.
-Before coming to York, he held posts at Durham University (UK), and Rhodes University and University of Johannesburg, in South Africa.
+Joshua Kirshner is a senior lecturer (associate professor) in human geography.
+His research interests converge around the geographies of low-carbon transition and resulting urban and environmental change.
+He has studied these questions in various sectors, working at international levels and with colleagues in several countries across the world.
+Previously, he held posts at Durham University (UK), and Rhodes University and University of Johannesburg, in South Africa.

-Dr Kirshner's work has been published in international journals across the planning, geography, energy and environmental policy fields.
-He serves on the editorial boards of Energy Research & Social Science (Impact Factor = 8.5) and the Revista de Estudios Urbanos y Territoriales.
+Josh is author of more than 30 scientific papers published in leading international journals such as Environment and Planning A, Geoforum, Climate Policy and Nature Energy.
+He serves on the Editorial Boards of Energy Research & Social Science (Impact Factor = 8.5) and Revista de Estudios Urbanos y Territoriales.
 He has a PhD from Cornell University in City and Regional Planning, an MA from University of California, Los Angeles (UCLA) in Urban Planning, and a BA (magna cum laude) from Harvard University in Social Anthropology.

 Projects